NYC Ghosts & Flowers: Critical reception

 NYC Ghosts & Flowers received an approval rating of 66 out of 100 on review aggregator website Metacritic, signifying "generally favorable reviews".
 In a positive review for the Chicago Tribune, Greg Kot said "though Sonic Youth flirted with alternative-rock songcraft in the early '90s, these noise-rock renegades are once again happily viewing their guitars as hunks of wood, wire and infinite possibility."
 He went on to write, "No rock band makes the avant-garde sound quite this tactile and sensual."
 Salon.com also gave the album a positive review and stated, "Even while there isn't a single song here that holds together from beginning to end, even as the music makes only itself felt in halting jigsaw fashion... the album has a gloomy, unaccommodating tenacity that's hard to shake."
 Mojo stated that "in the end, it's surprisingly worth it for the few great, strange tracks."
 In Spin, Douglas Wolk hailed it as Sonic Youth's "artiest, most texturally spectacular album" yet, writing that it "fashions a link between the free-jazz of the New York Art Quartet and the psychotic spasms of 1978's no wave grail, No New York."
 In NME's opinion, the album "burns with such a sense of direction and focus" that revealed the group to still be "a vital creative force" in music.

 According to Robert Christgau, NYC Ghosts & Flowers proved to be Sonic Youth's "dud by acclamation" among critics; he himself had given it a positive review in The Village Voice but later said the record's "meanderings", which had "captivated me in their ambiently environmental way, never fully reconnected" on later listens.
 Select wrote that "the songs suffer from a lazy approach and the relentless repetition of unengaging chord patterns."
 Billboard believed the record "either encapsulates Sonic Youth's most endearing or annoying qualities, depending on how one feels about the band and the spoken-word poetics from Kim Gordon."
 Brent DiCrescenzo's review for Pitchfork was far more critical and assigned the album a score of 0.0 out of 10, with the critic panning it as "an unfathomable album which will be heard in the squash courts and open mic nights of deepest Hell."
 Commenting on the album's avant-garde roots, he said, "These are not new ideas.
 These are ideas that were arrogant and unlistenable upon birth thirty years ago."
 DiCrescenzo later reevaluated his opinion of the album and, in 2013, remarked on the higher esteem with which he now held it: "I now love the record.
 It's unlike anything else; eerie and beautiful. [...]
 No, the lesson here is: beware the opinions of a kid right out of college."
 He also described Pitchfork's decimal scale as "knowingly silly" and "arbitrary".

 Track listing

-Note: For the vinyl version, "Renegade Princess" moved to track 6, and "Side2Side" & "StreamXSonik Subway" were being reversed from the normal tracklist.
+Note: For the vinyl version, "Renegade Princess" was moved to track 6, and "Side2Side" & "StreamXSonik Subway" were swapped in order.